dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?
-Working with CSV (Comma-Separated Values) involves reading from and writing data to CSV files, a common format for storing tabular data.
-Programmers do it to easily exchange and store data in a simple, text-based format that is widely supported across different platforms and languages.

 ## How to:
 Python provides the built-in `csv` module to handle CSV files, making it straightforward to read from and write to them.
 For more robust and complex data manipulation, the third-party library `pandas` is highly popular.

 ### Using the `csv` module

 #### Reading a CSV file
 ```python